logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

 For an overview of the process to send traces to Logz.io, see [Getting started with Logz.io Distributed Tracing](https://docs.logz.io/user-guide/distributed-tracing/getting-started-tracing/).

-#### Deploy Jaeger Collector with Logz.io Exporter
+#### Deploy the Jaeger Collector with the Logz.io Exporter

-The Logz.io integration builds on the Jaeger Collector base image and uses the gRPC plugin framework to enable communication between the Collector and Logz.io.
+The Logz.io integration builds on the Jaeger Collector base image and uses the gRPC plugin framework to enable communication between the collector and Logz.io.

 All you need to do is replace the base image with the Logz.io image and include the relevant Logz.io parameters.